sparkfabrik/company-playbook/content/working-at-sparkfabrik/personal-projects.md

 Sort: 90
 */

 Sparkfabrik was born and constantly dwells in the open culture movement.
 We do our best to inspire all our workforce to share knowledge, ideas and great software with the world.
-Also, we choose our team mates based on their passion, willpower and drive.
+Also, we choose our team-mates based on their passion, willpower and drive.

-This qualities mix hardly define a 9-18 performer.
+A qualities mix that hardly defines a 9-18 performer.

-We know that it may happen, from time to time, that the boundaries of the project we work on become too narrow for our passion.
-We know we may want to explore new roads, learn new things and - why not - give shape to something that's our very own brainchild.
+We know that, from time to time, the boundaries of the project we are assigned to become too narrow for our passion.
+We know we may want to explore new roads, learn new things and - why not - shape our very own brainchild.

-Maybe a friend asks us to do a quick job for him, develop a small site or a small business application and we want to take the challenge and fun.
-Well, we guess this may happen quite often.
+Maybe a friend contact us for a quick job, like a small website or a personal-use application and we want to take the challenge and fun.
+We guess this may happen quite often, in fact.

-Nothing bad with any of the above.
+Nothing wrong.
-Still **a thin line runs between fueling passion to everyone's good and working against Sparkfabrik**.
+Still **a thin line runs between fuelling passion for everyone's sake and working against Sparkfabrik**.
 Possibly, without even noticing.

-This page is here to clarify the company's positions on personal projects - or on work you may want to do outside Sparkfabrik - and to provide guidelines for an open, honest and transparent dialogue around those themes.
+This page clarifies the company's positions on personal projects - or on work you may want to do outside Sparkfabrik - and to provide guidelines for an open, honest and transparent dialogue around those themes.

 ## Foreword

-Sparkfabrik provides specific assets to each and every employee:
+Sparkfabrik provides specific assets to every employee:

 * A company laptop
 * Training programs, on-the-job and education resources
-* Possible access to additional online resources or devices
+* Possible access to additional online resources or special devices

 Using the mentioned assets for personal training, learning and tinkering is OK, but you are **NOT allowed** to make use of those for personal gain or to perform work for third parties, unless expressively authorized by the company management.

-In addition our employees learn classified or confidential information related to the company strategy, our customers, etc.
+In addition, our employees learn classified or confidential information related to the company strategy, our customers, etc.

 **Our employment contracts binds all employees to strict secrecy about those information.
 In no way what's contained in this page overrides or relax those obligations.**